 - Redevelopment or demolition on the horizon

-Any of these on a Peterborough survey and we will tell you the coating budget is better spent on the removal route, carried out by a contractor working under the proper controls.
+Find any of those on a Peterborough survey and we’ll tell you the coating budget is better spent on the removal route, done by a contractor working under the proper controls.

 Keeping your asbestos register straight

-Encapsulation is a management measure, so the paperwork matters as much as the coating.
-Our survey findings, the specification, the work carried out and the recommended re-inspection interval all belong in your asbestos register and management plan, and we provide them in a form you can file.
-That gives you a documented, defensible position: material identified, condition assessed, deterioration arrested, review date set.
-We are based in the South-East and work across England; the city and the surrounding area sit comfortably within our range.
+Encapsulation is a management measure, so the paperwork is as important as the coating.
+Our survey findings, the specification, the work we carried out and the recommended re-inspection interval all need to go into your asbestos register and management plan.
+We give you all that in a format you can file.
+That leaves you with a documented, defensible position: material identified, condition assessed, deterioration stopped, review date set.
+We’re based in the South-East and work across the UK; Peterborough and the surrounding area are well within our reach.